mrichardson23/rpi-kivy-screen/README.md

         pi@raspberrypi ~/rpi-kivy-screen $ sudo cp ~/.kivy/config.ini /root/.kivy/config.ini

 23. Run the example again and you'll be able to control the LED and buzzer.
 You'll also be able to see the state of the physical button!

         pi@raspberrypi ~/rpi-kivy-screen $ sudo python main.py

+Even though root access isn't required for Python GPIO starting with the Jessie version of Raspbian, it may be helpful to copy the config.ini file anyway in case you decide to have root execute your project on startup, for instance.